-Notes to the consolidated financial statements for the year ended December 31, 2021
+Notes to the consolidated financial statements for the year ended December 31, 2021 (In United States of America dollars)

 The Liquidity Risk caused by the mismatch of terms between assets and liabilities is measured by using the Liquidity Gap or Term Matching.
 In this analysis, simulations and stress tests are done based on the difficulties caused by the lack of liquidity, such as, unexpected withdrawals of funds contributed by creditors or clients, impairment in the quality of the loan portfolio, volatility of resources obtained, etc.